Also on this page:

 How to Apply: Contact your school’s financial aid office.
 You must have documentation of death and proof of your relationship to the deceased.

-Summary: A full or partial disability due to military service earns Rhode Island veterans a 100 percent reduction in college tuition.
+Summary: A full or partial disability due to military service earns Rhode Island veterans a 100% reduction in college tuition.

 Eligibility: Veterans must already be admitted and registered at a public college in the state.